 Wear the proper shoes.
 If stability is an issue, you’ll want a tennis shoe that will maximize balance.
 If you are running, see a professional at a specialty running store to get the right shoe for you.
 Just walking?
 Still go to a running store.
 Running shoes are constructed far better than your budget walking shoe.

 Let your clothes breathe.
 Synthetic performance clothing wicks moisture and keeps you dry.
 Traditional cotton breathes well and can help you stay cooler while you exercise.
 The benefit of synthetics is maximized if you are participating in outdoor sports where the breeze becomes your best friend (and potential enemy if you are wet).
+If you are doing seated exercises, also watch that your loose-fitting shirt doesn’t catch on the handles of your walker or wheelchair.

 Get the right adaptive gear.
 If you have foot drop, where your foot slaps the pavement and you scuff or stub that toe, consider investing in an ankle foot orthosis (AFO); the Toe Off by Allard is highly recommended by members.
 The WalkAide and Bioness also ward off foot drop effectively.
+Your PT will have the best advice as to what can help you exercise to your fullest capacity.

 Consult a pro.
 Your health insurance will likely cover the initial cost of you seeing a physical therapist, who can customize an exercise program to your abilities and show you proper ways to stretch and workout.
 When you go to the appointment, be prepared with a succinct medical history, changes in the last three months (are you in a flare?), personal goals (climb stairs, stand to cook dinner, etc.), current issues, recent falls (how many, how did it happen?), and list of questions.
 Be honest with your PTs and for gosh sakes listen to them.
 If they say “use a cane” then do it.